Church is so much more than a simple Sunday service; it is a family which aims to make disciples.

 People often meet up for meals on an informal basis, and we have a variety of more formal ministries at All Nations as well.

-We have a church service each Sunday morning at 10am in our building.
-This is the only time all of us are together, and it gives us an opportunity to worship God together and think about God’s Word together.
+We have a church service each Sunday morning at 10am and an afternoon service at 4.30pm in our building.
+These are the times we are all together, and they allow us an opportunity to worship God together and think about God’s Word together.
 If you’ve never had contact with us at All Nations before, this is a great place to start.
 Everyone is welcome.

 We have people of all ages at All Nations, including a large number of children.
 If you are interested in what ministries we offer for your children during Sunday time, please look here.

-All of the Bible study groups listed below study the same material as one another.
+Most of the Bible study groups listed below study the same material as one another.
 This material is prepared in-house and links with the sermon the Sunday before the study.
 There are two aims to running our Bible studies this way.
 One is that we might all deepen in our understanding and application of our teaching each week; most of us get enough teaching input but don’t always apply it well.
 The second aim is that all groups, whenever they meet, might be united in what they study.
 This helps build our wider community together.
+Our current Bible study groups include:

 Prayer is vitally important.
 We are dependent on God for everything, and we are very aware of this as a church.
-There is a church prayer meeting once a quarter, at different peoples’ houses, giving us the opportunity to pray together about what is important to us and the church.
+We pray regularly at our Bible study groups.
+There is also a central church prayer meeting once a quarter, giving us the opportunity to pray together corporately about what is important to us and the church.

 Although we come from many different backgrounds and cultures, all the ministries at All Nations are in English.
 We realize that many are new to Australia and struggle with English.
 We run an extensive English programme to help people improve their English.
 We can usually offer a range of classes at different ability levels to cater for whoever comes along.